Port Louis: Government

-The local governance of Port Louis is overseen by a municipal council.
+The local governance of Port Louis is overseen by a municipal city council.
 The City Council of Port Louis was first established in 1830 and is currently one of five municipal councils responsible for the urban areas in Mauritius, as organized under Local Government Act 2011.
-Twenty-four councillors are elected democratically to administer the council.
+The municipal city council has 32 members.
+The city is electorally divided into eight wards that each return four councillors.
 Councillors then elect a Lord Mayor and a Deputy Lord Mayor.
 Functions of the council are performed through Departments of Administration, Finance, Land Use and Planning, Public Infrastructure, Public Health, Welfare, Parks and Gardens, and the City Library.
 Services delivered by the local government include preschool, kindergarten, and vocational schools, health protection, housing regulation, road services, refuse collection, cemeteries, some environmental and consumer protection services, and economic promotion activities.
 Other services are provided to the city by the central government.
 These include police services through the Mauritius Police Force, which maintains two divisions responsible for the Port Louis area (Metropolitan Divisions North and South).
 There is also a specific Port Police, composed of the Harbour Police and Bulk Sugar Terminal Police.
 Their roles include providing security to cargo and facilities in the port area and enforcing laws related to harbour regulations, customs, quarantine, immigration, and drug trafficking.

 Port Louis is divided into different suburbs including but not limited to: